SPIX23/shaiya-solutions/ep5/item mall/readme.md

 **instructions**

-1. search the dll with a hex editor for the username and password located in the ps_game.sql file as a unicode string
+1. search the dll with a hex editor for the username and password located in the ps_game.sql file as unicode strings

 2. replace them with a username and password that has the same amount of characters